You’re Working Way Too Hard.

 Richard’s formula is beautifully compatible with Glenn’s.
 The two are exponentially better than the rest.

-This is Richard’s formula for you achieving net worth millions, tens of millions, conceivably hundreds of millions of dollars a decade or two from now.
+This is Richard’s formula for you achieving accumulated wealth of millions, tens of millions, conceivably hundreds of millions of dollars a decade or two from now.
 Richard went from $4 million to $230 million in less than 25 years, and before that he went from working stiff to millionaire.

 Do you want to get up every day, work for an hour, then do what you WANT to do, including bike rides, playing “stick” with your dog on the beach, and living anywhere you want?